aliaelshennawy/holidu-task/README.md

 # Main Functionalities
   1. Search screen where you can choose the location you want to go to
-  2. Enter travel details such as chckin date, checkout date and number of adults
+  2. Enter travel details such as checkin date, checkout date and number of adults
   3. Click search and voila.
   4. A list of all available offers will be available to guarantee the best price and option
   5. Check offer details and swipe between available offer images and view location on map
-  6. Navigate to offer and continue booking
+  6. Navigate to view offer and continue booking from the offer source
-  6. Check offers from your mobile/desktop or any screen size as it is responsive.
+  7. Check offers from your mobile/desktop or any screen size as it is responsive.

 # Getting Started with Create React App